thehambeard/NWN2QuickCast/README.md

 # NWN2 QuickCast

-## This is an OMM mod, use Modfinder to install!
+## This is an OMM mod, use Modfinder to install (drag n drop, not on manifest yet)!
 Unity Mod Manager (UMM) will not work.
 ## Completely save safe, can be installed/uninstalled mid playthrough.

 Features: